aloebach/Cotton-Nova/README.md

 2. Download the 'zip' file with the [the latest version of Cotton](https://github.com/unbelievableflavour/Cotton/releases).
 3. Extract it in the project folder of your choosing and rename it to the name of your project
 4. Right click on the project folder and select "Open in Nova"
-5. Optionally install the Playdate extension and add `playdate Simulator` task to your project ( This will give access to to features like compile tasks, automatic Lua formatting, etc.)
+5. In Nova, go to the project settings and add the task "Playdate - Cotton" ( This will allow you to automatically run & build your playdate game with `cmd+r` )
 6. You are now ready to work on your project!